 Other substrates have different physical properties.
 With some, the moisture level can be gauged easily with a finger test.
 With others, it can be more difficult to determine what is occurring down in the root zone due to differences in moisture gradients between the surface and the base of the container.

 Hand-held and electronic moisture meters are becoming more common for use in hydroponics and can be particularly useful for newer, inexperienced growers who are still learning to judge irrigation frequency and healthy moisture levels.
-Many moisture sensors have been developed for use in field soils, and there are some good models that have been designed for many soilless substrates.
+Many moisture sensors have been developed for use in field soils, and some good models that have been designed for many soilless substrates.
 There are even some that feed the information to a computer-controlled irrigation program.

 With so many tools at your disposal, maintaining a healthy hydroponic system has become easier than ever, but it still takes a bit of due diligence to get those high yields we’re all after.
 Stick with it and you’ll be a moisture level master in no time.